-If you are or a loved one is injured at work, you might be wondering what steps to take to start your workers’ compensation case.
-We’ll walk you through what you need to do to so you don’t forget anything!
+If you are or a loved one is injured at work, here are a few key steps to take to start your workers compensation claim.

 Once you reach the point of maximum medical improvement, if you cannot return to any reasonable types of employment, you are eligible for the highest benefit available under Indiana law which is called permanent total disability.
 Permanent total disability, or PTD, is a weekly check for life.

-If you can return to reasonable employment and your injury is permanent, you are entitled to a settlement.
+If you CAN return to reasonable employment and your injury is permanent, you are entitled to a settlement.
 The value of the settlement is based upon the degree of impairment suffered.
 This degree of impairment is assigned by a doctor.
-You have the right to seek your own impairment (called a permanent partial impairment rating) if you feel the insurance company doctor’s impairment is low.
+If you disagree with the doctor’s determination, you have the right to seek your own impairment (called a permanent partial impairment rating).
 Also, your settlement can include additional compensation for any future medical needs that a physician says you will have due to the work accident.

 In Indiana, you have two years from the date of accident, or two years from the date that compensation was last paid to file for a court date.
-To do this, you need to file a form entitled Application for Adjustment of Claim with the Indiana Workers’ Compensation Board.
+To do this, you need to file a form called the Application for Adjustment of Claim with the Indiana Workers Compensation Board.

 If you’ve been injured at work, contact an experienced workers compensation lawyer from Klezmer Maudlin, PC to help you from start to finish and get the settlement you deserve.